Home visit: How we live big in a small space

 “I love our gallery wall.
 The pictures are by Daryan – portraits of Brazilian musicians and photos of places we’ve visited.
 It took time to hang but it was worth it – it draws attention from the TV!
 We wanted a low bench for our TV so I did a small fix on our LACK table!
 The taller legs are meant for the long bench but the small one is the perfect size (and now height) for Daryan’s record player!”

-We’re working out what matters to us.
-To be positive, to balance work and life.
-And to make a home that feels good to us, with nice things to see and to touch – simple lines, wood, soft materials, natural light and earthy colours.”
+We’re working out what matters to us and making a home that feels good to us, with nice things to see and touch – simple lines, soft materials, natural light and earthy colors.”